slott56/py-web-tool/pyweb.rst

 ------------

 The overall application has two layers to it.
-There are actions (Load, Tangle, Weave) as well as a top-level application that parses the command line, creates and configures the actions, and then closes up shop when all done.
+There are actions (Load, Tangle, Weave) as well as a top-level main function that parses the command line, creates and configures the actions, and then closes up shop when all done.

-The idea is that the Weaver Action should fit with SCons Builder.
+The idea is that the Weaver Action should be visible to tools like `PyInvoke <https://docs.pyinvoke.org/en/stable/index.html>`_.
-We can see ``Weave( "someFile.w" )`` as sensible.
-Tangling is tougher because the ``@o`` commands define the file dependencies there.
+We want ``Weave("someFile.w")`` to be a sensible task.

 .. pyweb/impl.w